HanetakaChou/PatriotEngine/notes_hydra/RENDER.md

               _ComputeSkinningTransforms //interpolate anime by time

 _IsEnabledCPUComputations // skin by cpu (deprecated)
-_IsEnabledAggregatorComputation // skin by compute shaer // not by vertex shader
+_IsEnabledAggregatorComputation // skin by compute shader // not by vertex shader

 ### Hydra Primitives